kamimrcht/webpage/tigs.md

 **Disclaimer:** my goal here is not to formally present the different types of sequences, nor to be exhaustive, since such information can be found in the related articles.
 However, if you find a mistake, I'll be glad to have an opportunity to amend the document!

 ## Introduction
-I'll assume you know what's a de Bruijn graph and k-mers in the following.
+I'll assume you know what's a de Bruijn graph and k-mer.
 In the following figure all the concepts we will need are present.
 Let's assume we deal with 3 datasets (shown using colored circle/star/square), two of them contain a single read, one of them contains two reads.
 We can build the de Bruijn graph from those reads (k=4).
 Remember that only distinct k-mers are present in the de Bruijn graph, so multiplicities are lost.

 <img src="files/intro.png" alt="drawing" width="600"/>

 Other needed concepts:

-* **Minimizers.** There exist several definition.
+* **Minimizers.** There exist several definitions.
 Here it we be sufficient to consider a minimizer as the smallest l-mer that appears within a k-mer, with l < k.
-In examples I'll use a a size (m) of 2, and we will assume we compute minimizers using the lexicographic order.
+In the example figures I'll use a size (m) of 2, and we will assume we compute minimizers using the lexicographic order.
 * K-mer **presence/absence** in datasets.
 Under each k-mer I represent whether it is present or not in each of the three datasets using the circle/star/square or an "empty set" symbol if they are absent.
 * A **compaction** is the operation through which two nodes u->v are fused in a single one, by taking all nucleotides from u and adding the last nucleotide of v, the edge e=(u,v) is removed (example: ATTC->TTCA is compacted in ATTCA).